e2rabi/IShop/README.md

 # Authorization module :
 A microservice provides user management using spring security. <br>
-This Application show how to secure a real-world application, not just another Hello World Example.
+This Application show how to secure a real-world application.
 - Clean code
 - JWT authentication filter
 - Password Security